BRUSH 15

 Product FAQ+−

-can i use brush 15 as a one-and-done eyeshadow brush?
+can i use brush 15 for a quick, one-shadow eye look?

 will this work on hooded eyes?